rbowen/presentations/mentoring/slides.md

 * Ask if anyone has time to look at it
 * Wait a bit

+???
+If tasks always get done quickly, by the usual suspects, newbies quickly realize that they have nowhere to fit in, and they go away.

 ---

 ## Ask people to do things